unslothai/hyperlearn/README.md

 </h4>
 <h2 align="center">
 I'm looking to revive this package - if you want to collab on fast algorithms - msg me!!
+Join our Discord server on making AI faster, or if you just wanna chat about AI!! https://discord.gg/QPaNysgA
 </h2>
 <h3 align="center">
 Currently package is unstable - I'm moving things around.
 I'll fully update it once completed!